omnistrate-community/gpu-slicing-example/README.md

 # GPU Slicing Example

-Example on how to build and deploy a Container Based Service in (Omnistrate)[https://www.omnistrate.com]
+Example on how to build and deploy a MT solution on top of GPUs and bin-pack services using a Container Based Service in (Omnistrate)[https://www.omnistrate.com]

 ## Configuration Setup
 Before using the make commands, you need to set up the following configuration files: